 Our sample merges several data sets.
-The primary data source is the Thomson ONE Banker-Deals database, which lists merger and acquisition transactions worldwide.
-Our sample consists of mergers and acquisitions with an effective transaction date from the beginning of 1990 until the first quarter of 2004 where both, acquirer and target, are located in the U.S. We exclude Alaska, Hawaii and Puerto, and count the District of Columbia as a state; however, robustness checks including Alaska and Hawaii did not alter the results qualitatively.
+The primary data source is the Thomson ONE Banker-Deals database, which lists M&A transactions worldwide.
+Our sample consists of mergers and acquisitions with an effective transaction date from the beginning of 1990 until the first quarter of 2004 where both, acquirer and target, are located in the US.
+We exclude Alaska, Hawaii and Puerto Rico, and count the District of Columbia as a state; however, robustness checks including Alaska and Hawaii did not alter the results qualitatively.
 Only those transactions are included where more than 50% of all shares are acquired as well as the location of both, acquirer and target, is known.
 A total of 46,522 transactions match these criteria.
 Data about listed firms - targets as well as potential targets - are taken from S&P's COMPUSTAT.
-As a proxy for the potential deal volume of possible targets that have been listed on a stock exchange but were not actually acquired we take the yearly average market value in the year before the deal took place from COMPUSTAT's Research Insight database.
-M&A activity concentrates to a large extent in few industries, and there might be differences between industries in the home bias.
+For firms that have been listed on a stock exchange but were not actually acquired we use a proxy.
+As the potential deal volume we take the yearly average market value in the year before the deal took place from COMPUSTAT's Research Insight database plus a premium.
+M&A activity concentrates to a large extent only in few industries, and there might be differences between industries in the home bias.
 A breakdown of the observations of the most important industries is reported in figure 1.
-To control for potential changes in time we split the dataset in two sub-samples, from 1990 to 1996 - i.e. roughly before the internet became ubiquitous - and from 1997 to 2004.